alcesleo/git-101/slides.md

 ## Conflict resolution

 Note:
+- Get out with `git merge --abort`
-Any change will be valid here - PLEASE DON'T
+- Any change will be valid here - PLEASE DON'T

 ---